-The Atnbrufossen waterfall is situated where the river Atna flows out from the lake Atnsjøen.
-The Atnbrufossen Vannbruksmuseum (water-powered sawmill museum) is run by the society, Atnbrufossen vannbruksmuseums forening, which has restored the timber floating facilities, sawmill and hydropower station.
-Vannbruksmuseet represents the old building style with wood, while Fossehuset (the waterfall house) focuses on the modern use of wood as a building material.
+Atnbrufossen waterfall is situated where the river Atna flows out from the lake Atnsjøen.
+Atnbrufossen water-powered sawmill museum is run by the society, Atnbrufossen vannbruksmuseums forening, which has restored the timber floating facilities, sawmill and hydropower station.
+The museum represents the old building style with wood, while Fossehuset (the waterfall house) focuses on the modern use of wood as a building material.

-Fossehuset is located adjacent to Vannbruksmuseet and is well worth visiting.
+Fosse House is located adjacent to the museum and is well worth visiting.

-For more information about art exhibition and other arrangements, please look at www.sollia.net
+For more information about opening hours, art exhibitions and other arrangements, please look at sollia.net

 © Photo: J. Wæhler/Statens Vegvesen